shruti-shreya01/Pest-Presence-Prediction/README.md

 ## Features

+- The zip file contains the results of code performed.
+It contains the correlation csv and heatmaps, stepwise regression plots and actual vs predicted plots
 - Multiple machine learning models were explored such as Gradient Boosting, Multilayer Perceptron, Random Forest Regressor.
 - The model was tailored for each disease to enhance prediction accuracy.
 - Currently, the model is implemented for five diseases related to rice crops in Telangana.